birukmaru/Authentication-Registration-and-Login-in-MERN-stack/README.md

 Customizable: The code can be easily customized and integrated into existing MERN stack projects.

 # Technologies Used
-MongoDB: NoSQL database for storing user information securely.
+MongoDB: database for storing user information securely.
 Express.js: Web application framework for building robust and scalable server-side applications.
 React.js: JavaScript library for building user interfaces and client-side applications.
 Node.js: JavaScript runtime environment for server-side development.